 We both just upgraded our cameras to fit our growing need for better equipment.
 How exciting!
 It’s always like Christmas morning when you buy yourself a new “toy”.

 I’ve got the route of really thinking about video since we’ve re-launched our YouTube channel.
 I waited a long time for my perfect camera.
 By “perfect” I mean perfect for me, my skill level, and my needs.
-So, I bought the Sony a6400 with the 16-50mm lens the day it was released.
-That was a funny trip!
-We got the last one in the store since everyone else pre-ordered!
+So, I bought the Sony a6600 the day it released.
+Then I bought the 10-18mm lens and the 18-125mm lens and these are my babies!
+The lens in the middle is the Sigma 30mm that’s amazing for portraits and other photos.
+We got the last camera in the store since everyone else pre-ordered!
 Check prices on Amazon here.

 When I finally got a new laptop, I was head-over-heels in love with the HP Spectre (not the 360 or touchscreen but maybe next time).
 It was beautiful, thin, and light.
 I’ve been an HP-lover for over 10 years now, so I’m sure my next one will also be the same brand!